russellsch/iroiroiro/docs/design.md

 The integration runner uses separate test profiles and temporary workspaces.
 It reports failures through a nonzero exit code.
 Release verification supplies the exact hosts required by Matrix E.

-The package command checks the documents and code before it creates a candidate VSIX.
+The package command checks types, lint, formatting, tests, and documents before it creates a candidate VSIX.
 The installed packager uses `--no-dependencies` and the release file list.
 Package inspection also checks for combined or copied third-party runtime code.

 After dependency setup, the offline commands in Contract B need no network access.
 Source acquisition and initial tool downloads can use the network.
 Local package creation needs no GitHub credential or release service.